tochman/the_blue_print/chapters/07-9-performance-optimization.md

 Performance optimization should always be driven by actual measurements rather than assumptions.
 Advanced performance patterns are powerful tools, but they add complexity to your codebase.
 Apply them judiciously where they provide meaningful benefits, and always validate their impact with real performance metrics.
 :::

-## Virtual Scrolling and Windowing Implementation
+## Virtual scrolling and windowing implementation

 Virtual scrolling patterns enable efficient rendering of large datasets by rendering only visible items and maintaining the illusion of complete lists through strategic positioning and event handling mechanisms.